 Running PepperDash scripts unattended requires the use of a JSON formatted address book file with the file extension of *.pda (Example: addressBook.pda).
 The address book file must be a Java-Script-Object-Notation formatted file also known as JSON.
 Example address books are provided.

-Script Execution > Update Firmware (Attended)
+Script Execution > Update Firmware

 Update Crestron Control Processor or Touch Panel Firmware (attended)

+General Disclaimer

+PepperDash does not recommend updating Crestron control processor or Touchpanel firmware unattended and therefore will not be covered in this document.

 Place firmware PUF file in the ‘Bundles’ folder.

-Navigate to provided PowerShell script titled, ‘PDT.PowerShell.LoadScript.PS1’ (Note: This file is located within the ‘Scripts’ folder).
+Navigate to provided PowerShell script titled, ‘PDT.PowerShell.LoadScript.PS1’ (Note: Script file is located within the ‘Scripts’ folder).

-If you are running the scripts attended.
-Hold shift and right-click in the File window that contains the name of the PowerShell command you want to run.
-Select “Open PowerShell window here”
+If you are running the scripts attended, hold shift and right-click in the File window (not on the actual script file) and select “Open PowerShell window here”.

-To run the script, enter “.\” and the name of the desired PowerShell script followed by enter key.
+To run the script, type “.\” in the console and the name of the desired PowerShell script followed by enter key.

 If script discovers multiple files possible to load to the processor or touch panel the script will query for a choice of files to load.